-Landscape architecture is the study and design of open spaces at different scales such as: parks, campuses, streetscapes, squares, residential areas, resorts...
+Landscape architecture is the study and design of open spaces at different scales such as: parks, school campuses, streetscapes, squares, residential areas, resorts...
 From the study of artistic, environmental, architectural, technical and sociological elements, landscape architects will propose plans for arranging materials, objects, and shapes to bring harmony and beauty to the entire project; at the same time, balance and nurture the natural environment.

-The landscape design of Flamingo Dai Lai Resort was carried out over 15 years (2007-2022), divided into many phases.
+The landscape design of Flamingo Dai Lai Resort was carried out in 15 years (2007-2022), divided into many phases.
 The landscape design and construction area is 70.4 hectares out of a total area of 103.94 hectares in Ngoc Thanh commune, Phuc Yen city, Vinh Phuc province.
 The design belongs to the group of authors including architects Nguyen Thuong Quan, Bui Thi Bich Dao, Le Van Hoang, Nguyen Thi Phuong Yen and associates of FARC Architecture Joint Stock Company.

 A corner of Flamingo Dai Lai Resort.
 Photo provided by Vietnam Association of Architects

-Inheriting the landscape of Dai Lai Lake, the "backdrop" of Tam Dao range, the group of authors chose a "natural" design - artificial as natural - to create a friendly resort space with a rich resort ecosystem, a green architectural model.
+Inheriting the landscape of Dai Lai Lake, the "background" of Tam Dao range, the group of authors chose a "natural" design option - artificial as natural - to create a friendly resort space with a rich resort ecosystem, a green architectural model.
 The main elements that make up the landscape design of the resort are trees, water surfaces, traffic axes and functional areas (resort accommodation, sports areas, entertainment spots, camping, vegetable gardens...) are blended with landscape techniques used in the design such as: Wide landscape towards nature, techniques of borrowing scenery, connecting scenery.
 Landscape technologies such as using native trees and imported trees, maintenance and care technology combined with trees are also carefully researched along with irrigation energy sources, lighting to protect the environment.

 It can be said that few tourist areas take up to 15 years to build and create a landscape.
 However, thanks to persistently pursuing the "green philosophy", it has been bringing a space for a happy resort experience in the middle of nature.
 The resort's landscape design has met the investor's goal of developing sustainable tourism.
 That is the reason why Flamingo Dai Lai Resort has been a prominent destination for Vinh Phuc tourism for many years.